• Skip to primary navigation

 Print Recipe Pin Recipe

-Rice Kheer is a creamy, yummy dessert made by simmering milk with rice and garnished with nuts & flavours.
+Kheer is a creamy, yummy dessert made by simmering milk with rice and garnished with nuts and flavors.
 Rice Kheer is an alternate dessert to the regular kheer for making at home for special lunches & religious festivals.
 Rice Kheer is simple & quick to make.
+Learn to make Kheer Recipe with step by step pictures and video.

 Servings2 servings